 The primary camera has a 1.0 µm sensor with 16 megapixels.
 The second camera is a 12.2-megapixel telephoto lens, in addition, the Pixel 4 and 4 XL make significantly better evening and even night shots.
 In addition, an 8-megapixel selfie camera is built in at the front.

 The Pixel 4 has a 2,800 mAh battery, its bigger brother is provided with a 3,700 mAh battery.
 In particular, the battery of Pixel 4 is very minimal.
-Both phones have 6GB RAM and there is a choice of 64GB or 128GB storage memory.
+Both phones have 6GB RAM and can choose 64GB or 128GB storage memory.

 Price and availability